makrai/notes/martin21-predict-quality-NeuN-wo-train-test.md

   * variants of BERT, Transformer-XML, GPT, etc
   * Transformer architectures consist of blocks of so-called Attention layers, containing two large, Feed Forward (Linear) weight matrices 28
-  * Attention matrices are signiﬁcantly larger In contrast to smaller pre-Activation maps arising in Cond2D layers,
+  * Attention matrices are signiﬁcantly larger.
+In contrast to smaller pre-Activation maps arising in Cond2D layers,
   * In general, they have larger PL exponents α
     * Based on HT-SR Theory (in particular, the interpretation of values of α ~ 2 as modeling systems with good correlations over many size scales 8,21), this suggests that these models
-      * fail to capture successfully many of the information correlations in the data (relative to their size) and thus
+      * fail to capture successfully many of the info corr in the data (relative to their size) and thus
       * substantially under-trained
   * compared to CV models, modern NLP models have larger weight matrices and display different spectral properties